nprapps/nprapps.github.com/_posts/2019-11-19-flow-control-building-accessible-video.markdown

 ---
 layout: post
-title: "Flow Control: Building Accessible Video for &lsquo;After the Water&rsquo;"
+title: "Flow control: Building accessible video for &lsquo;After the Water&rsquo;"
 description: "Here's how we designed large-format video that works for all users"
 author: Thomas Wilburn
 email: twilburn@npr.org